Positive Behaviour Support (PBS) Perth

-Positive Behaviour Support is a service that works with participants who need assistance in discovering what a good quality of life looks like for them.
-This includes being able to identify what is and isn’t working for them and their current supports, assess whether there are unmet needs, and review how they are communicating their needs with others.
+Positive Behaviour Support (or PBS) is a service that helps NDIS participants discover what a good quality of life looks like for them.
+This includes being able to identify what is and isn’t working, not only for them individually, but also their current supports.
+This process includes assessing whether there are unmet needs and reviewing how participants are communicating their needs with others.

-What is a positive behaviour support practitioner and what do they do?
+What is a positive behaviour support (PBS) practitioner and what do they do?

-A positive behaviour support practitioner (sometimes referred to as a PBS practitioner) is an experienced professional that is assigned to lead the support process through understanding behaviours, including their influences and impacts, before designing effective interventions and solutions.
+A positive behaviour support practitioner (or PBS practitioner) is an experienced professional that is assigned to lead the support process through understanding behaviours, including their influences and impacts, before designing effective interventions and solutions.
+By observing behaviour as a way of communicating, our PBS practitioners in Perth are able to holistically assess and understand a participant’s interactions, environments and surroundings, using this to put together an effective plan.

-Following the implementation of an interim response plan, PBS practitioners will complete a functional behavioural assessment and deliver a comprehensive behaviour support plan when appropriate within the first 6 months of engagement.
+Following the implementation of an interim response plan, PBS practitioners will complete a functional behavioural assessment and deliver a comprehensive behaviour support plan when appropriate within the first six months of engagement.

-As part of this process, PBS practitioners will identify the use of and prescribe “restrictive practices” as they are needed.
+As part of this process, our PBS practitioners will identify the use of and prescribe ‘restrictive practices’ as they are needed.
 Restrictive practices are practices used to stop a person from hurting themselves or others.
 The practices themselves are restrictive in nature by taking away the person’s rights and freedoms, and they are closely monitored by the NDIS.

-Throughout this journey, positive behaviour support practitioners are there to support the person and everyone around them in using the behaviour support plan and monitoring its effectiveness.
+Throughout this journey, positive behaviour support practitioners are there to support the participant and everyone around them in using the behaviour support plan and monitoring its effectiveness.

 The PBS capability framework is a document that details what providers need to do in order to offer specialist behaviour support through the NDIS.